troglobit/uftpd/README.md

 make.
 That will start uftpd as a TFTP server.
 To enable both FTP and TFTP you need to call `sudo ./uftpd -f -t`, both `-f` and `-t` can be given an alternative port as extra argument for either service.
-There is no way to configure the TFTP/FTP home directory though, just change the `ftp` user's entry in `/etc/passwd`.
-Try <kdb>sudo vipw</kbd>
+There are more command line options, e.g., for overriding the TFTP/FTP home directory.
+See the man page or the <kdb>`uftpd --help`</kdb> output.

 It is however recommended to run uftpd from the Internet super server, inetd.
 Use the following two lines for `/etc/inetd.conf`: